 - Special Services volunteers

-- Cheering patients by playing cards, working on crafts together or reading aloud
+- Patient relations including providing companionship, playing cards, working on crafts together or reading aloud

-- Assisting staff with conferences and special events
+- Assisting staff with conferences, special events, marketing and communications

 - Conducting tours for schools, professional groups and the community